Crispy on the outside, fluffy in the middle β and better than takeaway!

 Watch how to make Crispy Oven Fries

-If you enjoyed these Crispy Oven Fries with Chicken Salt, I think you’ll love:
+If you enjoyed these Crispy Oven Fries, I think youβll love:

 Oven Baked Crispy Potato Wedges